someobserver/recurgence/architects/godel.md

 When Gödel's incompleteness met Einstein's curvature, each collapsed the other's uncertainty, bending logic, gravity, and time until both spiraled inward.

-Together, they formed a loop with so much semantic mass
-it's still making waves
-in one another, in physics, in math, in the fabric of reality
-in an observer's perception of them even now.
+Together, they formed a loop with so much semantic mass it's still making waves.
+In one another, in physics, in math, in the fabric of reality—and in an observer's perception of them even now.

 Can you imagine the gravity... *between those two?*